apache/beam/website/src/documentation/programming-guide.md

 ## 10. State and Timers {#state-and-timers}
 Beam's windowing and triggering facilities provide a powerful abstraction for grouping and aggregating unbounded input data based on timestamps.
-However there are aggregation use cases for which Beam's windows and triggers are not the best fit.
-Beam provides an API for manually managing per-key state, allowing for finer-grained control over aggregations.
+However there are aggregation use cases for which developers may require a higher degree of control than provided by windows and triggers.
+Beam provides an API for manually managing per-key state, allowing for fine-grained control over aggregations.

 Beam's state API models state per key.
 To use the state API, you start out with a keyed `PCollection`, which in Java is modeled as a `PCollection<KV<K, V>>`.
 A `ParDo` processing this `PCollection` can now declare state variables.
 Inside